kaineyb/deltae/README.md

 Based on the whitepaper by Gaurav Sharma, Wencheng Wu and Endul N. Dala from the University of Rochester NY

+## User Dependancies:
+None

-## Dependancies:
+## Dev Dependancies:
-None.
-Uses pandas only for testing.
+Pandas for creating test_functions.py

 ## Background